FBorowiec/design_patterns_python/creational_patterns/factory_pattern/FACTORY_PATTERN.md

 - Use when object creation logic becomes too convoluted
 - Initializer is not descriptive
     - Name is always `__init__`
-    - Cannot overload with same sets of arguments wieh different names
+    - Cannot overload with same sets of arguments with different names
     - Can turn into 'optional parameter hell'
 - Wholesale object creation (non-piecewise, unlike Builder) can be outsourced to
     - A separate method (Factory Method)